Azure-Samples/create-azure-subscription-dotnet-core/README.md

     dotnet restore
     ```

-1. Create an `appsettings.json` using your subscription ID, tenant domain, client ID, and client secret from the service principle that you created.
+1. Create an `appsettings.json` using your tenant ID, application client ID, and client secret from the service principal that you created.
 Example:

     ```json
     {